Platonic-Systems/generics-sop-examples/doc/edit.md

   ]
 ```

-If you are confused about this syntax, read the following "Interlude" section.
+If this syntax seems confusing, see the following "Interlude" section.

 ### Interlude: a foray into type-level programming

 What is a "kind"?
 Kinds are to types what types are to terms.
 For example, the *type of* of the term `"Hello world"` is `String`.
 The latter is a "type," whereas the former is a "term".
-Furthermore we can go one level up and ask - what the *kind of* of the type `String` is; and the answer is `Type`.
+Furthermore, we can go one level up and ask what the *kind of* of the type `String` is.
+The answer is `Type`.
 We can clarify this further by explicitly annotating the kinds of types when defining them (just as we annotate the types of terms when defining them):

 ```haskell
 -- Here, we define a term (2nd line) and declare its type (1st line)